 Each four-day seminar weaves together a program that includes skill building in innovation and leadership, time and tools for reflection, intensive project work, and collaboration with a community of innovators.

-Download the new 2018 Fellowship Program Overview which includes the seminar dates, Fellowship fee, and details about the benefits of the program for companies and individuals.
+Download the Fellowship Program Overview which includes the seminar dates, Fellowship fee, and details about the benefits of the program for companies and individuals.

 By the end of the program each Fellow has:

 - Envisioned and implemented a game-changing innovation within their firm.

 - Developed skills to socialize innovative ideas within complex systems.